Edit a Pipeline

 Modify the pipeline and save it.

-Update IndexTo update an index a pipeline is using, find the document store that uses the index you want to change and choose a different index.
+Updating the IndexTo update the index a pipeline is using, find the document store that uses the index you want to change and choose a different index.

 -